 - Calculating trends over time

 - Maintaining a slowly changing dimension for decision support applications

 - Recovering from accidental data changes and application errors

 System-versioning for a table is implemented as a pair of tables, a current table and a history table.
 Within each of these tables, the following two additional datetime2 columns are used to define the period of validity for each row:

-Period end column: The system records the end time for the row in this column, typically denoted at the SysEndTime column.
+- Period end column: The system records the end time for the row in this column, typically denoted as the SysEndTime column.